formulagp/MongoDB-Database/README.md

 [1.0.0] - 2021-6-3

 Original project upload from CS-340 class.
 Project includes all necessary files to allow the user to perform CRUD operations on the AAC database.
+When ran, the program connects the user to the AAC database and gives them one menu to perform CRUD operations on the database.
+The functions created to allow this manipulation are createAAC(), readAAC(), updateAAC(), and deleteAAC().
+Each function will allow the user to manipulate the data inside the AAC database and save the changes.